 There are many topics and the lectures are of poor quality.
 I can’t speak for the seminars and practices in person, as we had them mostly online (where they were pretty poor).

 The examiners are nicer at the exam than you might expect based on the classes, but many still have a hard time with it.
 I recommend studying it well during the semester.

 I’ve written notes in neuro 1 and I think they’re at least usable.
 We had our teacher as our examiner, which in almost all cases is a good thing, but I’m not sure if this is habitual or if it was due to COVID considerations.
 For me it was a very good thing.
 The exam is not difficult either way.

 It’s another long topic list with a lot of theory and physical examination, so I’d recommend reading this during the semester also.

 Obstetrics and gynaecology 1

-Hatem has written notes in ob/gyn 1 which are good and is what most people use.
+I’ve written notes in obgyn1 and 2 which I think are quite okay.
+Hatem has also written notes in ob/gyn 1 which are good.
 The lectures and seminars are pretty poor and there are many topics which are not covered by it.
-Luckily the examiner (one examiner examines almost all students) is very nice and so the exam is not difficult.
+Luckily the examiners (one examiner examines almost all students) is very nice and so the exam is not difficult.

 The lectures in psych are actually quite good, so I’d recommend you to watch them if you have the time.
 Most of them aren’t even 45 minutes and they’re all available on youtube.